lim-wen-qi/peep-3d-escape-game/README.md

 Testing identified areas for improvement including occasional physics jitter, interaction feedback, and puzzle replayability.

-Future evaluation could use a more structured game-testing methodology and quantitative visualisation of results.
+If developed further, I would use a more structured testing process and collect more measurable feedback from players.

 ## Technologies